You’ve paid off your house – or realized that you never will.

 How do you decide?

-The 4% rule, espoused by a columnist in a recent AARP publication, was discredited during the Great Recession and abandoned by its founder.
+The 4% withdrawal rule was discredited during the Great Recession and abandoned by its creator.
 Stress-testing a balanced portfolio of S&P 500 Index and intermediate U.S. government bonds with an inflation-adjusted annual 4% withdrawal fails 5-15% of the time.
 Do you want to have a 5-15% chance of running out of money before you run out of life?
 In accounting terms, that is a material risk.

 Consider IRS Guidelines